Compute

 • Custom route: After a route table is created, you can add custom routes and configure information such as the destination and next hop in the route to determine where network traffic is directed.
 In addition to manually added custom routes, there are custom routes added by other cloud services, such as Cloud Container Engine (CCE) or NAT Gateway.

 Route tables include default route tables and custom route tables.
 They support the next hop types described in Table 1 and Table 2.
 The default route table supports fewer next hop types than a custom route table.
-This is because services like VPN, Direct Connect, and Cloud Connect automatically add routes to the default table.
+This is because some basic services like VPN, Direct Connect, and Cloud Connect automatically add routes to the default table.

 Table 1 Next hop types supported by the default route table